Black Mesa (Oklahoma, Colorado, New Mexico): Culture

 A permanent exhibit in the Sam Noble Museum is a diorama of the Black Mesa.
 It covers 2000 ft2 and is housed in the Hall of Natural Wonders.
 Funds for its creation were provided by the Whitten-Newman Foundation.
 The diorama is touchscreen computerized and interactive and is set within the boundaries of the mesa.
 It is a replication of the real shape and form of the mesa and is modeled to a suitable scale which brings out the short-grass prairie habitat next to a rivulet.
 Stuffed and mounted animals on display are the ones found in the mesa, including eagle, vulture, mule deer, pronghorn antelope, mountain lion, prairie dog, jackrabbit and badger.
 An ephemeral lake is also on display in a cross section format.
 Star gazers gather each October near Black Mesa for the annual Okie-Tex Star Party.
+A life-size mule deer sculpture by acclaimed wildlife sculptor Daniel Parker, called "Black Mesa Muley", is on display at River Park in Tulsa, Oklahoma.